 Officially recognized by the U.S. Secretary of Education as a national accreditation agency, the Commission on Collegiate Nursing Education (CCNE) is an autonomous accrediting agency, contributing to the improvement of the public's health.
 CCNE ensures the quality and integrity of baccalaureate, graduate, and residency programs in nursing.

-- Review the FINAL DRAFT of the Proposed Standards for Accreditation of Baccalaureate and Graduate Nursing Programs (March 2013)
+Supplemental Resource for the Standards for Accreditation of Baccalaureate and Graduate Nursing Programs - New!

 - Certification Organizations Issue Statement Supporting CCNE’s Process For Assuring Quality in Nurse Practitioner Programs